aWildElephant/unoriginal-rdbms/README.md

-# Row-based in-memory java relational database management system
+# Column-based in-memory java relational database management system

 This project will not have any distinguishing feature.
 Its sole purpose is to allow me to implement or try to implement every part of an RDBMS.